1. Home

 Watch Video

-Start by clicking on the Banking icon in the toolbar.
+Click the Banking icon in the sidebar.

 Name the account Cash on Hand and give it a starting balance of $0.